+The MBA is known for shaping students into leaders by providing a challenging, but practical education.
+In order to relate to the content and apply theories into real-world situations, students are required to possess a certain amount of professional experience.
+This doesn’t mean that those early in their careers are exempt, but that they must have enough experience to draw on throughout the program.
+Online MBAs like AIB’s actually attracts a more mature and experienced student cohort.
 Business Insider suggests that if you pursue an MBA too early, “you might be slighting yourself and not getting the best experience possible”.
 This warning is purely for the benefit of the student, as they’ll get more out of the content when they can relate to it on a personal level.
 However, never fear if now isn’t the right time for you – focus on gaining the practical experience and pursue your MBA at a later date.

-2. The MBA you’re considering is not practical
+2. The MBA You’re Considering is not Practical

-This point relates to particular MBA programmes, rather than the MBA overall.
+This point relates to particular MBA programs, rather than the MBA overall.
 There are a number of business schools whose primary focus is still theory, and this approach is now considered quite dated.
 The business environment is one where practical experience and advice is essential.
 You shouldn’t do an MBA that is impractical – you should do one that sees theory blend with practice, using every day, relevant business examples.
-At AIB, this is the exact approach, with programmes grounded on the practical learning methodology.
+At AIB, this is the exact approach, with programs grounded on the practical learning methodology.
 You should also look for schools whose teaching faculty are both academics and experienced practitioners.
 This ensures they refer to practical examples throughout, delivering a real-world education.
 Also read: Why AIB Is The Practical Business School

 MBA students come from all backgrounds and roles, from pilots and bankers, to entrepreneurs and marketing managers.
-As a business degree, it is considered one of the few postgraduate programmes that is applicable across a multitude of industries and roles.
+As a business degree, it is considered one of the few postgraduate programs that is applicable across a multitude of industries and roles.
 That being said, it may not be the right degree for your chosen career path – for example, if you wish to be a psychologist and require a Master of Psychology, an MBA should not be your first choice.
 However, there is the possibility of a ‘specialised MBA’, whereby the MBA is focused on a particular area of business, such as logistics and supply chain management.
-If your specialisation is somewhat aligned to business, the MBA may still be the programme for you.
+If your specialisation is somewhat aligned to business, the MBA may still be the program for you.
 If you are unsure, it is best to chat with a Course Advisor about your circumstances.